namesake.

 60 | Elephant Ear Bun

-Fried doughnut or bread disk sold at state fairs and carnivals throughout the U.S. It may be covered with powdered sugar or with chopped nuts in a thick sweet corn syrup.
-It is similar but not identical to a funnel cake.
-For that matter it is even more similar to, in pure caloric value, an adult bull elephant.
+Fried doughnut or bread disk sold at state fairs and carnivals throughout the U.S. It may be covered with powdered sugar or chopped nuts and topped with a thick sweet corn syrup.
+It is similar but not identical to a funnel cake, and for that matter it is even more similar to, in pure caloric value, an adult bull elephant.

 N61.jpg